shobrook/saplings/README.md

 ## Roadmap

 1. Support for chat history
-2. Support for Anthropic, Groq, and local models
-3. Allow dynamic system prompts and tool schemas (i.e. prompts that change as the agent progresses)
-4. Support for vision agents
+2. Support for vision agents
-5. Add an `llm_call_budget` parameter to every agent
+3. Add an `llm_call_budget` parameter to every agent

 In general, as inference gets cheaper and faster, it will become table stakes for agents to use search.